-- 5.3 THE NEW HOUSE OF COMMONS - 5.3.1 What Parliament and session will be starting after the September 2021 election?
+- 5.3 THE NEW HOUSE OF COMMONS - 5.3.1 What Parliament and Session Will Be Starting After the April 2025 Election?

-The 44th Parliament, 1st Session.
+The 45th Parliament, 1st Session.

-5.3.2 When and how do committees of the House and the Senate get started?
+5.3.2 When and How Do Committees of the House of Commons and the Senate Get Started?

 At the beginning of the first session of a new Parliament, the House of Commons appoints the membership of its Standing Committee on Procedure and House Affairs (the membership of which continues from session to session within a Parliament).
-Within 10 sitting days of its appointment, the Procedure and House Affairs Committee must prepare and report to the House the proposed membership of each House of Commons committee.
+Within 10 sitting days of its appointment, this committee must prepare and report to the House the proposed membership of each House of Commons committee.
 Within 10 days after the adoption of the report on committee memberships, the Clerk of the House convenes meetings of all the standing committees for the purpose of electing a chair of each committee.
-After a chair and two vice-chairs have been elected, each committee will adopt routine motions to organize its work, such as the creation of a "Steering Committee."
+After a chair and two vice-chairs have been elected, each committee will adopt routine motions to organize its work, such as the creation of a "steering committee."

-In the Senate, at the beginning of each session, a Committee of Selection, consisting of nine senators, is appointed.
-The Committee nominates a senator to preside as Speaker pro tempore, and senators to serve on most select committees.38 Once the membership of committees has been established, each committee holds a meeting at which it elects the chair and deputy chair and adopts certain procedural motions that allow it to function.
+In the Senate, at the beginning of each session, a committee of selection, consisting of nine senators, is appointed.
+This committee nominates a senator to preside as Speaker pro tempore and senators to serve on various committees.39 Once the membership of committees has been established, each committee holds a meeting at which it elects the chair and deputy chair and adopts certain procedural motions that allow it to function.